-The data also suggest, however, that the trainings' quality fell significantly short of the ideal.
-When trainers were asked in telephone interviews to describe the guidance and training they had been given by the NCED to prepare them for the trainings, all the interviewed trainers responded that they had received a syllabus for the training to guide their preparation, but 19 out of 23 mentioned that they received no training of trainers for the SSDP trainings (though they had received training of trainers for previous waves of training).
-Many mentioned lack of detail in the guidelines for the trainings and that they received the syllabus with too little time to prepare for the training sessions.
-In open-ended responses, teachers reported that trainers seemed inadequately prepared.35 In addition, some trainers' attitudes may have diminished their training efforts: 61% mentioned inadequate teacher motivation, poor teacher attitudes and/or lack of monitoring of teachers when asked what main obstacles might prevent teachers from implementing new teaching methods.
+The data also suggest, however, that the training quality fell significantly short of the ideal.
+When trainers were asked in telephone interviews to describe the guidance and training they had been given by the NCED to prepare them for the trainings, all responded that they had received a syllabus to guide their preparation, but 19 out of 23 mentioned that they received no training of trainers for the SSDP trainings (though they had received training of trainers for previous waves of training).
+Many mentioned a lack of detail in the guidelines for the trainings and said they received the syllabus with too little time to prepare for the sessions.
+In open-ended responses, teachers reported that trainers seemed inadequately prepared.
+In addition, some trainers' attitudes may have diminished their training efforts: 61 per cent mentioned inadequate teacher motivation, poor teacher attitudes and/or lack of monitoring of teachers when asked what main obstacles might prevent teachers from implementing new teaching methods.

 When asked to rate trainers' performance directly, many teachers responded positively, perhaps out of respect or politeness.
-Over 60% rated their trainers as very good or excellent.
+Over 60 per cent rated their trainers as very good or excellent.
 Yet teachers' answers to more open-ended questions revealed significant discontentment with the performance of the trainers.
 When asked what they most disliked about the trainings, over one fifth of teachers expressed displeasure with trainer content knowledge or preparation.
-When asked what problems the trainers ran into that reduced the trainings' effectiveness, 14% of teachers mentioned trainings starting late, often because trainers arrived late, and 11% mentioned lack of skilled trainers or subject experts.
-In open-ended responses about how to improve the trainings, 31% of the teachers said that trainers should be content experts, and 8% said that the trainers should be trained better.
-Teachers stated that sometimes when they asked questions of clarification, trainers were unable to answer them, and sometimes the trainers could not solve problems that teachers were asked to solve.
-Lack of subject experts seemed to be more common in remote locations, where it was more costly and difficult to find and pay for subject experts to participate as trainers.
+When asked what problems the trainers ran into that reduced trainings' effectiveness, 14 per cent of teachers mentioned trainings starting late, often because trainers arrived late, and 11 per cent mentioned lack of skilled trainers or subject experts.
+In open-ended responses about how to improve the trainings, 31 per cent of teachers said that trainers should be content experts, and 8 per cent said that the trainers should be better trained.
+Teachers stated that sometimes when they asked for clarification, trainers were unable to answer, and sometimes could not solve problems that teachers were asked to solve.
+A lack of subject experts seemed to be more common in remote locations, where it was more costly and difficult to find and pay for subject experts to participate as trainers.